orat/ConformalGeometricAlgebra/README.md

 CGA can be implemented based on different metrics corresponding to different definitions of the origin and the point at infinity.
 Different metrics results in different formulas for composition of CGA-vectors and in the formulas for determining lenghts and angles.
 In this API the origin is defined as $\epsilon_0=0.5(\epsilon_--\epsilon_+)$ and the point at infinity as $\epsilon_\infty=\epsilon_+ +\epsilon_-$ with $\epsilon_-^2=-1$.
 This corresponds to ganja.js, the book [Hildenbrand2009] and also the paper [Klepper2016].

 Be careful.
 This software is still in an early draft version.
 Changes in the API are planned e.g. to correct some object naming.

+## Dependencies Setup
+The project depends on the vecmath library in the refactured version of jogamp.
+Your can find this library [here](https://jogamp.org/deployment/java3d/1.7.1-build-20200222/vecmath.jar).
+Unfortunately there is no maven repository available.
+That is why you need to download the jar file manually and add it as a local depency of the project.
+To do this in the nebeans ide: Right-click on the depencies of the project and add the dependency manually.
+The group id is "org.jogamp.java3d", the artifactId is "vecmath" and the type is "jar". \
+Alternatively clone it from [GitHub](https://github.com/JogAmp/vecmath/tree/dev1.7.1), update the compiler version in it's pom.xml and build it.